 The Great Himalayan National Park Conservation Area is an undisturbed habitat in the ecologically distinct Western Himalayas.

-It holds diverse flora with greatest concentration of medicinal plants known for all of the Himalayas.
+The conservation area covers Great Himalayan National Park plus the Tirthan and Sainj Wildlife Sanctuaries.
+Its high-altitude forests and alpine meadows hold diverse flora with the greatest concentration of medicinal plants known for all of the Himalayas.
 It is the habitat of globally threatened mammals such as Snow Leopard and Himalayan Brown Bear, and globally threatened birds including the Western Tragopan pheasant.

 WHS on Other Lists